Sassetti Chapel: The altarpiece

 The Adoration of the Shepherds was painted in 1485.
 It is recognized as one of Ghirlandaio's masterpieces, as well as one of the Florentine painting school.
 The work shows clear influences of the Flemish school, the artist having studied Hugo van der Goes' Portinari Altarpiece, which had been taken to Florence in 1483 by the Portinari family for the church of Sant'Egidio.
 Ghirlandaio's inspiration from that work is shown by positioning and realist handling of the three shepherds on the right, one of which is the artist's self-portrait.
 The frame has the inscription "Ipsum quem genuit adoravit Maria" ("Maria worshiped the one whom she bore").

 Also influenced by Flemish painting is the attention to detail: every object has a precise symbolic role; and the well-rendered airy perspective, with the landscape fading towards a detailed representation of a hill and a town.
 The farthest city, on the right, is a symbolic Jerusalem with the domed edifice; in front of it is a dead tree, a reference to its conquest.
 The left city represents Rome, with the two sepulchres of the "prophetic" emperors, Augustus and Hadrian (who, at the time, was thought to be buried under the Torre delle Milizie).
 In the city, however, a church resembling Santa Maria del Fiore can be seen, a hint of the role of Florence as a new Rome.

 The altarpiece is flanked by the two kneeling portraits of the donors.

 The scene is set on a flowering lawn, with Mary to the left foreground, kneeling in front of the Child.
 The manger, before which the Child lies, is an ancient Roman sarcophagus with the inscription "Ense cadens soly mo Pompei Fulvi[us] augur Numen aitquae me conteg[it] urna dabit", an allusion of the coming of Christ through the prophecy of Fulvius, killed by Pompey the Great during the Roman conquest of Jerusalem.
 The prophecy said that from the sarcophagus housing his remains a God will rise, a reference to the victory of Christianity over Paganism.

-Next to Mary is St. Joseph looking upwards as, in the background, an angel is announcing to the shepherds the coming of Christ, while on the left, the long procession of the Magi is passing under a triumphal arch.
+Next to Mary is Saint Joseph looking upwards as, in the background, an angel is announcing to the shepherds the coming of Christ, while on the left, the long procession of the Magi is passing under a triumphal arch.
 The arch has the inscription: "Gn[eo] Pompeo Magno Hircanus Pont[ifex] P[osuit]" ("The priest Hircanus erected [this arch] in honor of Gnaius Pompey the Great").
 On the left, the two nearest Magi are staring at a light visible from above the hut's roof, coming perhaps from the star.
 Behind the sarcophagus are an ox and a donkey, symbols of the Jews and the Gentiles.

 The three rocks in the very foreground are a hint to the Sassetti, whose name in Italian means "Small rocks".
 Perched on one of them is a goldfinch, symbol of Christ's Passion and resurrection.